HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipAnalysis_README.txt

 The output of post-processing will be stored in the /meta directory under the project directory.

-Frame Range: frame numbers for which post-processing should be performed.
-This may be only a subset of the frames used for detection.
-Use Min/Max to use the whole frame range used for detection.

 Frame Rate (s): Camera frame rate